Candidate Assessment Report Tony Stark

 Interpretation: Adequate prioritization with potential inconsistency under pressure when everything feels urgent.
 In real execution, this can mean time spent on lower-leverage tasks or uneven focus across pipeline stages.
 You need proof they can manage a territory, qualify hard, and allocate time to highest-probability, highest-value deals.

-Strong Performance: Uses clear qualification criteria, time-blocks prospecting, and focuses on deals with verified pain, power, and process.
+Strong performance looks like: Uses clear qualification criteria, time-blocks prospecting, and focuses on deals with verified pain, power, and process.
 Maintains clean CRM hygiene that supports forecasting and next actions.

-Weak Performance: Chases noisy opportunities, over-services low-fit accounts, and lets admin or internal tasks crowd out pipeline creation.
+Weak performance looks like: Chases noisy opportunities, over-services low-fit accounts, and lets admin or internal tasks crowd out pipeline creation.
 Forecast swings due to weak deal triage.

 • Show me how you rank your top 15 opportunities today—what are the exact criteria and what gets deprioritized?